 “My psychiatrist said getting off medication was a bad idea, that I needed to be on medication the rest of my life and just had to ‘suck it up,’” she recalled.

 That wasn’t what she wanted to hear but didn’t know where to turn until her husband got a divine inspiration.
-When he prayed for her one day he received a message from God that they needed to contact Mike Cohen at Center for Brain, where Jane had done some neurofeedback training nine years before.
+When he prayed for her one day, he received a message from God that they needed to contact Mike Cohen at the Center for Brain Training, where Jane had done some neurofeedback training nine years before.

-Convinced it was going to help her, Jane and Bud stretched their budget so she could do twice weekly sessions.
+Convinced it was going to help her, Jane and her husband Bud stretched their budget so she could do twice-weekly sessions.